Helical dynamo growth at modest versus extreme magnetic Reynolds numbers

-For $\Pm>1$ flows whose magnetic energy and helicity spectra may have broken power laws at $k\geq\kf$, the conditions for an $\Rm$-independent PDQ regime become (i) a $q>2$ range exists, and (ii) the wave number above which $q>2$ does not increase with increasing $\Rm$.
-From our $\Pm\geq1$ simulations, we observe spectral slopes $q<2$ at $\kf<k<2\kf$ and $q>2$ at $k>2\kf$ for runs A5 and A6 at $\chi=0.6$.
-Hence the PDQ regime would be $\Rm$-independent as $\Rm\rightarrow\infty$ if the wave number at which $q-2$ changes sign ($\simeq2\kf$ here) is $\Rm$-independent, as seen for runs A5 and A6 ($\Rm\simeq250$ and $500$).
+For $\Pm>1$ flows whose magnetic energy and helicity spectra may have broken power laws at $k\geq\kf$, the conditions for an $\Rm$-independent PQ regime become (i) a $q>2$ range exists, and (ii) the wave number above which $q>2$ does not increase with increasing $\Rm$.
+Such evidence is indeed observed from our $\Pm\geq1$ simulations.
+For the two highest-$\Rm$ runs (at $\Rm\simeq250$ and $500$), we find that the wave numbers at which $q-2$ changes sign are both $\simeq2\kf$ and do not scale with $\Rm$.
 This is consistent with previous indications that the peak wave number of the magnetic energy spectrum for large-$\Pm$ SSDs remains $\Rm$-independent for large $\Rm$ from both theory \cite{Subramanian1999} and simulation \cite{Galishnikova+2022}.
+Hence, our simulations imply an $\Rm$-independent PQ regime for $\Pm\geq1$ flows.

+Fig. \ref{fig:sigma_chi_TDR}(b) shows two theoretical predictions for the fractional dynamical contribution $\TD/\tEhel$ at $\Rm=2500$ in black, using a three-scale model (see Supplemental Material \citep{sm}), with $q=8/3$ implying $\Rm$-independent quenching and $q=1$ implying $\Rm$-dependent quenching.
+For the latter, the resistive terms still contributes nearly half of the large-scale helical field, implying an $\Rm$-dependent field strength during the PQ phase.
+Near the fully quenched state at $\chi\simeq\epsilon-k_1/\kf$, the LSD growth rate has become smaller than the resistive loss rate of the small-scale magnetic helicity, and therefore the growth of the large-scale field is always dominated by the resistive term for any finite $\Rm$.
+This leads to the decay of $\TD/\tEhel$ at large $\chi$ for both theoretical curves in Fig. \ref{fig:sigma_chi_TDR}(b).

 The spectrum may also evolve from shallower than the aforementioned threshold at early times to steeper at later times.
 Then the influence of $\Rm$ on the saturated state could still be small, as is crudely suggested in a four-scale approach \citep{Blackman2003}.
 Future high-resolution simulations for both $\Pm>1$ and $\Pm<1$ are needed to concretely confirm the spectral slope of the magnetic helicity at large $\Rm$ and its temporal evolution.